TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 SELECT container_id, @container_volume((cont_di / 2), cont_hi) AS volume
 ```

-### User-defined variable quoting

-More information to come on quoting behavior when quotes are included/excluded in the value passed to `@DEF()`.

 ## Macro operators

 SQLMesh's macro system has multiple operators that allow different forms of dynamic behavior in models.